Is North Dakota State College of Science accredited?

 How do I take tests for online classes?

 Tests are done in the online course system.
-Some faculty will require a proctor for testing and/or an ExamGuard download to be on the computer used for testing.
-This is a free download and the link is provided within your online courses on the test intro page.
+Some faculty will require a proctor for testing and/or the Respondus Lockdown Browser to be on the computer used for testing.
+This is a free download.
 If you are testing at a location that may have download restrictions and firewalls, you should work with them before your first test to be sure they can load the software onto their computer.
-Allow sufficient time before your first test deadline to be sure ExamGuard is installed and working properly on your computer.
+Allow sufficient time before your first test deadline to be sure Lockdown Browser is installed and working properly on your computer.

 What happens if I have computer problems during my online class?